This page provides a summary of our contract with NYU. Read below to understand your rights and benefits as a graduate student worker.

 Around 4,000 workers at the Washington Square campus and the Tandon School of Engineering are covered by the contract.
 Who is included in the bargaining unit was negotiated when we won recognition of our union by NYU (Article I).

-The following graduate student workers are in the bargaining unit:
+The following graduate student workers are included in the bargaining unit:

 - Graduate students who teach (TA/adjunct positions)

 - PhD research assistants (with some exceptions, see Article XVIID)

 - Hourly workers (e.g. department assistants, library workers, etc.)